qqmyers/sead2clowder/README.md

 ### JAVA (required)

-To compile Clowder you will need to have at least version 1.7 of JAVA.
-Version 1.8 will work as well.
+To run Clowder you will need to have at least Java 8.

 ### Scala / SBT (required for development)